U7P4L-IN/DUMP/README.md

 <p align="center"><img src="https://github-readme-stats.vercel.app/api/pin?username=U7P4L-IN&repo=DUMP&title_color=fff&icon_color=f9f9f9&text_color=9f9f9f&bg_color=151515" width="100%"></p>

+# Report bugs
+If you notice issues while installing this tool or running this tool kindly mail to me at <a href="mailto: lisame0007@gmail.com">Gmail</a> or Open an issue via github.

 <h5 align="center"><b>DESCRIPTION</b></h5>

-> [!NOTE]
-> All the tools are belongs to their copyright owner, and this use is in accordance with the terms and conditions of the copyright holder.
+* ©️ Copyright Message
+>> Copyright © [2023-27] [U7P4L-IN]
+>All rights reserved.
+This Python project, along with its code, documentation, and any associated files, is the intellectual property of ANONYMOUS CYBER.
+You may not reproduce, distribute, or modify the contents of this repository without explicit permission from the owner.
 # Give A Star ⭐

-> You can also give this repository a star to show more people and they can use this repository
+> You can also give this repository a star to show more people and they can use this repository.